-But also factors such as increased life expectancy for people with immunodeficiency disorders such as AIDS , higher incidence of resistance to antibiotics and greater use of anti-cancer chemotherapy and immunosuppressants used for organ transplantation.
+But factors such as increased life expectancy for people with immunodeficiency disorders such as AIDS, higher incidence of resistance to antibiotics, and greater use of anti-cancer chemotherapy and immunosuppressants used for organ transplantation.

 Sepsis is a severe, whole-body response to bacteremia or other infection plus the malfunction or failure of an essential system in the body.

-The septic shock is low blood pressure which endangers life and organ failure due to sepsis.
+Septic shock is low blood pressure that endangers life and causes organ failure due to sepsis.
 Generally, the body’s response to infection is limited to the specific infected area.

 But in sepsis, the response to infection occurs throughout the body, called the systemic response.

 This response includes an abnormally high temperature (fever) or low temperature (hypothermia) plus one or more of the following:

 - Rapid respiratory rate.

 Although many infections cause such symptoms throughout the body, in sepsis, the organs begin to malfunction, and blood flow becomes inadequate to parts of the body.